peaBerberian/peaberberian.github.io/apps/README.md

 ## The `create` function

-Entry file of each application should export a `create` function in their main file.
+The entry file of each application should export a `create` function in their main file.

 ### Parameters